repath-project/repath-website/docs/policies/privacy.md

 ## What data do we collect?

 We may send anonymous error reports when you use the application (desktop or web).
+Typically, an error report may contain the following:

+- The error message that occurred
+- Information about the use of the app immediately before the incident and when the app was started
+- Date and time of the incident
+- Device information: operating system and version, app version and device model
+- Status of the device: battery charge and temperature, charging state, boot time, memory space and connection type (Wi-Fi/mobile data), (free) storage space, preferred language, device orientation, screen resolution and density, time zone

 ## How do we collect your data?